 The Newcastle Regional Show is one of the most famous festivals in the area.
 It is held ever year in the Newcastle Showground.
 This event is great to learn more about the city's customs and traditions.
 Other festivals worth mentioning are The Mattara Festival, The Newcastle Jazz Festival and This Is Not Art.

-Stockton Beach is only a ferry ride away, unless you want to drive your hire car around the harbour.
+Stockton Beach is only a ferry ride away, unless you want to drive your rental car around the harbour.
 Stockton is a small township with a beach to call its own.
-It is well worth spending a day there and walking along the coastline to the old wreck that mesmirises visitors all the time.
-VroomVroomVroom can help you book a rental car from Newcastle today.
+It is well worth spending a day there and walking along the coastline to the old wreck that mesmerizes visitors all the time.